topcoder-platform/taas-apis/README.md

    - create Database table
    - create Elasticsearch indexes

-5. 🚀 Start Topcoder Bookings API
+5. 🚀 Start Topcoder TaaS API

    ```bash
    npm run dev
    ```

-   Runs the Topcoder Bookings API using nodemon, so it would be restarted after any of the files is updated.
+   Runs the Topcoder TaaS API using nodemon, so it would be restarted after any of the files is updated.
-   The Topcoder Bookings API will be served on `http://localhost:3000`.
+   The Topcoder TaaS API will be served on `http://localhost:3000`.

 ## NPM Commands